 These Wallet apps allows users to easily manage payment cards, boarding passes, tickets, gift cards, and other passes.
 Apple Wallet is time and location enabled, so passes can be configured to display on the user’s device at the appropriate moment, like when the user reaches the airport or walks into a store.
 Passes can also be updated with push notifications so, if details change, you can notify the user and they can simply tap the notification to view the updated pass.

 You design a pass using the PassKit Portal or the PassKit API.
-You will choose a style — boarding pass, coupon, event ticket, membership card or loyalty card.
-The style automatically determines how the pass looks and the details it shows, including the time window and location radius relevance.
-The relevant time for a boarding pass is quite different from a movie ticket, so it’s important to choose the correct style.
+Start by choosing a style—boarding pass, coupon, event ticket, membership card, or loyalty card.
+The style determines how the pass looks and the details it displays, including the time window and location radius for relevance.
+For example, the relevant time for a boarding pass differs from that of a movie ticket, so choosing the correct style is crucial.

-You can personalise passes with your logo, your images, your text, and your links and you have some flexibility to decide where you want certain fields to appear on the pass.
-But the fonts and formatting are determined by Apple and Google. i.e. you can't change the font type or style, or the position of your logo or image, or the location of the barcode.
+Personalize your passes with your logo, images, text, and links.
+While you have some flexibility in deciding where certain fields appear, the fonts, formatting, and layout are determined by Apple and Google.
+This means you can’t change the font type, style, or the position of your logo, image, or barcode.

-Once you have designed your pass, you can optionally integrate passes with your other systems and applications.
-You do this using the PassKit API, Zapier or using the integrations available in the PassKit Portal.
+Once your pass is designed, you can optionally integrate it with your other systems and applications using the PassKit API, Zapier or using the integrations available in the PassKit Portal.

-This will keep that your passes synchronised with your customer data that exists in other database.
-For example you might want to connect your CRM (customer relationship management) application with PassKit, or connect your POS (Point of Sale) software with PassKit.
+This ensures your passes stay synchronized with customer data stored in other databases.
+For example, you might connect your CRM (Customer Relationship Management) system or POS (Point of Sale) software with PassKit.

-You should thoroughly test your integrations to make sure that data flows between systems as you expect.
-Do this before distributing passes.
+Thoroughly test your integrations to ensure data flows between systems as expected before distributing passes.

-Getting passes into Wallet is easy.
-You can distribute them in your app, via email, via messaging apps, on the web or even by scanning a QR code.
-Users can add a pass without installing a related app, or add a pass that doesn’t have a related app at all.
-If there is an app, and the user does not currently have the app installed, they can install it directly from the pass. iCloud pushes passes to all of a user’s devices.
+Getting passes into Wallet is simple.
+You can distribute them through your app, email, messaging apps, the web, or even by scanning a QR code.
+Users can add a pass without installing a related app or add a pass that doesn’t have a related app at all.
+If there is an app and the user doesn’t have it installed, they can install it directly from the pass. iCloud pushes passes to all of a user’s devices.

 You can update the pass from using the PassKit Portal or automatically when data changes in your other applications, using the integrations you implemented.

-Passes will be updated by using push notifications or the pull-to-refresh gesture on the back of a pass, so you can easily notify the user of important updates; like when a gate changes at the airport, a coupon expiry has changed or a loyalty points balance adjusts.
+Passes will be updated by using push notifications or the pull-to-refresh gesture on the back of a pass.
+This allows you to notify users of important updates, such as a gate change at the airport, a coupon expiry update, or a loyalty points balance adjustment.

 Users access their passes in their Wallet app.
-For Apple Wallet users, Passes can display on the Lock Screen at the right time, like when the user reaches the airport or walks into a store.
+For Apple Wallet users, Passes can display on the Lock Screen at the right time, like when the user reaches the airport or enter a store.

 Near Field Communication